deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 Using a larger vocabulary of (non-ASCII) characters is another approach.
 In that way, a character could encode the pitch and the instrument, and possibly the volume.
 That would make the search space much larger.

-I suspect that CNNs may figure it out better, from images.

 GravesLSTM lets you prime text generation with a prefix string.
 It would be interesting to give the program a beginning fragment of a two-part harmony and let it complete the piece.